timmay54/Hacktoberfest2018/README.md

 AUTHOR: Moji Tavoni
 GITHUB: https://github.com/Mojtabatmj

-console.log('Hello, Github world Let's start a wonderful Coding!');
+console.log('Hello, Github world let's start a wonderful Coding!');

 Don't forget to include the comments as seen above.
-Feel free to include additional information about the lanuage you chose in your comments too!
+Feel free to include additional information about the language you chose in your comments too!

-## Happy Codding ;)
+## Happy Coding ;)